The System of Bikram Yoga Poses

 Kapalabhati in vajrasana - Blowing in firm pose

-Spine straight, relax the belly, passive inhale and active exhale through lips
+Spine straight, relax the belly, passive inhale, and actively exhale through the lips.

 Bikram beginning yoga class audio recording with Esak Garcia